Thorium/the-elmish-book/chapters/commands/elmish-hackernews-part3.md

 # Elmish Hackernews: Part 3

 Previously on the Elmish Hackernews application we have using the function `loadStoryItems` to retrieve and parse the items from the Hackernews API.
 However, hypothetical users of the application are complaining: they say that it takes a long time before any useful information is presented on screen.
 After diagnosing the problem, we figured out that for some story items, the network latency is longer than 10 seconds.
-Even though other items might have already been loaded, the application is waiting for *all* of the items to be loaded before it can show anything on screen.
+Even though other items might have already been loaded, the application is waiting for *all* of the items to be loaded before it can show anything on the screen.

 After a review of the code, we concluded that the root of this "problem" is the `Async.Parallel` function that is combining all of the asynchronous operations to load story items into a single asynchronous operation and awaiting them until every one of them has been loaded before returning the result.